anchit-chandran/medicode-website/docs/details.md

 ## What is Included

-- 8 x 1-1.5hr live and interactive tutorials, covering the fundamentals of *Python* - a powerful programming language
+- 8 x 1-1.5hr live and interactive tutorials, covering the fundamentals of *Python* - an industry-standard programming language
 - Developing real world projects such as building a neural network to predict clinic appointment attendance
 - 8 x accompanying Google Colab workbooks
 - 7 x individual exercise workbooks, to solidfy knowledge and concepts in your own time